sanand0/til/llms.md

   - **Learn AI coding**.
 1. Build a game with ChatGPT/Claude/Gemini.
 2. Improve it.
 3. Create a tool useful to you.
 4. Publish it on GitHub.
   - **APIs are cheaper than self hosting.** Avoid self-hosting.
   - **Datasets are more important than fine-tuning.** You can always fine-tune a newer model as long as you have the datasets.
 - 01 Aug 2025.
-Since Gemini has a 1M input context, using Gemini CLI as a sub-agent from Claude Code using the `-p` or `--prompt` flag lets it crunch large code bases and pass relevant responses back to Claude Code.
+Since Gemini has a 1M input context, using Gemini CLI as a sub-agent from Claude Code using the `-p` or `--prompt` flag lets it crunch large code bases and pass relevant responses back to Claude Code. #ai-coding
 - 01 Aug 2025.
 While [ChatGPT Codex](https://chatgpt.com/codex) aligns with my minimalistic style and follows instructions very well, it also tends to remove comments in my code and oversimplifies.
-[Jules](https://jules.google.com/) is better than that regard
+[Jules](https://jules.google.com/) is better than that regard. #ai-coding
 - 01 Aug 2025. _Teaching_ vibe coding is satisfying, too.
 I guided a developer to write a Python workflow by providing 2 prompts.
 Both of these were one-shotted by Claude 4 Sonnet.
-The entire process took 20 min with me guiding them over the phone.
+The entire process took 20 min with me guiding them over the phone. #ai-coding
   - "Write a Python script to extract a page from a PDF file and save it."
 Followed by "Write minimal code.
 Drop error handling."
   - "Write a Python script to pass a PDF file to an LLM for OCR and print the result.
 Use this code sample...
 [PASTED CODE]."
 Followed by "Write minimal code.
 Drop error handling."
 - 01 Aug 2025.
 LLM users are maturing quickly.
 Early adopters who are open to understand the generic capabilities of LLMs through demos are somewhat saturated.
 The early majority have come in.
 They aren't interested in generic capabilities.
 They're looking for solutions that solve _their_ specific problem.
 Soon the late majority will come in asking for _existing_ solutions that have already solved their problem for many others.
 How can a generic industry-agnostic technology team create demos or solutions for this early majority when we don't yet know their use cases?
 [ChatGPT](https://chatgpt.com/share/6885b87b-b30c-800c-8c4e-a5c4218b9906)